thedollmaker-b/MyFirstRepo/README.md

 # MyFirstRepo
-#This is my trying to learn everything I need to know about being a developer, from scratch.
+#This is me trying to learn everything I need to know about being a developer, from scratch.